-Diced cooked chicken: Adds protein and a savory flavor to the quesadilla.
+Diced cooked chicken: Adds protein and makes the quesadilla more filling.

 Technique Tip for Making Quesadillas